 AFEW GIRAFFE CENTRE

 Included in your stay at the manor is access to the AFEW Giraffe Centre which is a gentle stroll across the front lawn of the house.
-The centre has some interesting background information about the rare Rothschild’s giraffe and a small nature trail for stretching your legs.
+The centre has some interesting background information about the rare Rothschild’s giraffes and a small nature trail for stretching your legs.

 AFTERNOON TEA WITH GIRAFFES

 A traditional afternoon tea at the manor is a delightful occasion not to be missed.
 Relax in the tranquil gardens with a giraffe or two in view, as you enjoy a tasty assortment of cookies, cakes, sandwiches, scones and fruit platters.
 There will be plenty of opportunities to feed and interact with the giraffes during this experience and the team are adept at helping everyone snap the perfect photo memory.